Azure-Samples/js-e2e-client-cognitive-services/README.md

 ---
-date: 12/17/2020
-owner: diberry
-statusNotificationTargets: diberry
-name: Build and deploy a Static Web app to Azure
-urlFragment: js-e2e-react-static-web-app-computer-vision
 page_type: sample
 languages:
 - javascript
-- typescript
-- nodejs
 products:
 - azure-app-service-static
-- azure-computer-vision
-description: In this tutorial, locally build and deploy a React/TypeScript client application to an Azure Static Web App with a GitHub action.
-Allows you to analyze an image with Cognitive Services Computer Vision.
+description: "In this tutorial, locally build and deploy a React/TypeScript client application to an Azure Static Web App with a GitHub action.
+Allows you to analyze an image with Cognitive Services Computer Vision."
+urlFragment: js-e2e-client-cognitive-services
 ---

 # Build and deploy a Static Web app to Azure